Gentex (automotive supplier)

 Founded in 1974, Gentex Corporation is based in Zeeland, Michigan.
 They created the first dual-sensor photoelectric smoke detector, and pioneered electrochromic automatic-dimming mirrors for the automotive industry and smart windows for the aviation industry.
 Gentex has more than 1,700 patents on various technologies and products.

 In analyses of the industry in 2001, Gentex had the highest market-to-book value of any automotive supplier.

 As of 2020, about 98 percent of the company's sales are derived from the automotive market.
 As of 2018, less than 1 percent of the company's business comes from aerospace applications of dimmable windows.
-Gentex Corporation is considered a major player in the Fire Protection Systems Market.

 History

 Gentex was founded in 1974 by Fred Bauer as a manufacturer of fire protection products.
 Bauer became CEO of the company in May 1986, and also served as Chairman of the Board of Directors.
 He retired in 2018, and was succeeded by Steve Downing as CEO and by James Wallace as Chairman of the Board.
+In April 2025, Gentex acquired Voxx International, growing their portfolio of automotive electronics while expanding into the automotive and consumer audio spaces.

 Fire protection

 Gentex created the first dual-sensor photoelectric smoke detector, considered to be less prone to false alarms, while still quickly detecting smoldering fires.
 Gentex smoke detectors are used in hospitals, hotels, offices and other buildings worldwide.

 In the early 1990s, Gentex introduced a smoke detector equipped with a strobe light which is designed to alert deaf and hard of hearing individuals.
 Gentex manufactures a wide range of photoelectric detectors for fire alarm systems, standalone, and interconnect systems.
+In addition, Gentex also offers a wide variety of fire alarm notification appliances for commercial applications such as audible horns, strobe lights, combination horn strobes, speakers, speaker strobes, etcetera.